bb-io/PhraseStrings/README.md

 - **Upload screenshot** Uploads a screenshot to a project.
 - **Get uploaded screenshot** Retrieves an uploaded screenshot by its ID or name (exact match).
-- **Create a screenshot marker** Creates a screenshot marker to specific key
+- **Create a screenshot marker** Creates a screenshot marker for a specific key.

 ### Figma